22 Steps to Prep Your House For Sale and Sell For More Money

 11. Be honest in the seller’s disclosure

 If you choose to forego a pre-listing inspection, you still need to report known issues in the seller’s disclosure document.
-This is especially important if severe issues like a basement that floods, a leaking bathroom sink, or a hairline crack in the foundation because it lightens your legal liability.
+This is especially important for severe issues like a basement that floods, a leaking bathroom sink, or a hairline crack in the foundation because it lightens your legal liability.

 12. Replace light bulbs